Blueprint Medtech Incubator Hub Cycle 3 Funding Solicitation

 Overview

 Innovators developing groundbreaking medical device technologies face several challenges along the translational path from bench to bedside.
 The NIH Blueprint MedTech: Incubator Hubs aim to address such challenges by accelerating the development of cutting-edge medical devices that will prevent, diagnose, and/or treat disorders involving the nervous system or consequences of such a disease or injury.
-This program will catalyze the translation of novel technologies from early-stage development to a prototype ready for first-in-human-testing and will provide: (a) non-dilutive funds to support medical device development activities, (b) ongoing, specialized support from experienced executive mentors and (c) additional resources and support services including, but not limited to:
+Projects that address early and accurate diagnosis or early selection of the most effective therapy are encouraged.
+Projects to facilitate the deployment of long-term therapy for those with persistent neurologic deficits, including technologies for home-based interventions, that address motor, cognitive and language impairments, are also encouraged.
+This program will catalyze the translation of novel technologies from early-stage development to a prototype ready for first-in-human testing and will provide: (a) non-dilutive funds to support medical device development activities, (b) ongoing, specialized support from experienced executive mentors and (c) additional resources and support services including, but not limited to:

 • Assistance from Hubs and consultants (e.g., on design, regulatory, reimbursement, intellectual property, commercialization, and strategic partnership issues).